Be as still as wood.

 Attack like the wind.

 Once we concur, be unmovable as a mountain."

 This is Bushido ("The Warrior Spirit/Way') that encourages the development of people and their potential as Human Beings in service of a harmonious existence.

 Kenjutsu is a martial art of the Samurai.

-In practice this is the study of diversified combat strategy and the study of "The Way" -The understanding of a conscious way of living approached from the mental and physical perspective.
+In practice this is the study of diversified combat strategy focused on mental and physical preparedness.

 Our training centers around the study of sword strategy using the Katana (long Sword), Wakizashi (Short Sword), Tanto (Dagger).